MicrosoftDocs/sdk-api/sdk-api-src/content/threadpoolapiset/nf-threadpoolapiset-closethreadpoolio.md

 The I/O completion object is freed immediately if there are no outstanding callbacks; otherwise, the I/O completion object is freed asynchronously after the outstanding callbacks complete.

-You should close the associated file handle and wait for all outstanding overlapped I/O operations to complete before calling this function—you must not cause any more overlapped I/O operations to occur after calling this function.
+You should close the associated file handle and wait for all outstanding overlapped I/O operations to complete before calling this function.
+You must not cause any more overlapped I/O operations to occur after calling this function.

 It may be necessary to cancel threadpool I/O notifications to prevent memory leaks.
 For more information, see <a href="https://docs.microsoft.com/windows/desktop/api/threadpoolapiset/nf-threadpoolapiset-cancelthreadpoolio">CancelThreadpoolIo</a>.